Robert Lawson (architect): National Bank, Oamaru 1871

 This building, completed in 1871, is one of Lawson's successful exercises into classical architecture, designed in a near Palladian style.
 A perfectly proportioned portico prostyle, its pediment supported by four Corinthian columns, projects from a square building of five bays, the three central bays being behind the portico.
 The temple-like portico gives the impression of entering a pantheon rather than a bank.
 The proportions of the main facade of this building display a Palladian symmetry, almost worthy of Palladio himself; however, unlike a true Palladian design, the two floors of the bank are of equal value, only differentiated by the windows of the ground floor being round-topped, while those above are the same size but have flat tops.
 Of all Lawson's classical designs, the National Bank is perhaps the most conventional in terms of adherence to classical rules of architecture as defined in Palladio's I Quattro Libri dell'Architettura.
 As his career progressed he became more adventurous in his classical designs, not always with the harmony and success he achieved at the National Bank.

-While working on the elegantly simple National Bank, Lawson was also simultaneously employed on the architecturally vastly different Larnach Castle, which suggests that unlike the many notable architects who graduate through their careers from one style to another, Lawson could produce whatever his client required at any stage in his career.
+While working on the National Bank, Lawson was also simultaneously employed on the architecturally different Larnach Castle, which suggests that unlike the many architects who graduate through their careers from one style to another, Lawson could produce whatever his client required at any stage in his career.